-Controlling the excess water in the air of a buildings can be a major problem, especially in ground floor flats.
+Controlling the excess water in the air of a buildings is a major problem, as it leads to mould and condensation, especially in ground floor flats.
 The high proportion of severe condensation and mould growth problems occur in ground floor flats, bungalows, and basements.
 The surrounding landscape and weather will affect the internal environment.

-The potential for air buffering in a single-storey property is much lower and therefore it is more sensitive to excess moisture generation within the building.
-In a two-storey building, the amount of air available to dilute water vapour is significantly larger.
+The potential for buffering damp air in a single-storey property is much lower, and therefore these properties are more sensitive to excess moisture generation within the building.
+In a two-storey building, the volume of air available to dilute water vapour is significantly larger.

 Using wall and floor surfaces to buffer water vapour may be problematic as the occupier will want to cover the surface with decorative coverings.
-Therefore, avoid sealed or laminated flooring etc., Carpeting and curtains etc will absorb and release moisture by heating and ventilation to dilute trapped water.
+Therefore, avoid sealed or laminated flooring etc., Carpeting and curtains etc will absorb and release moisture during heating and ventilation.

 To give the building air a chance of buffering the excess water vapour you must heat the property for a reasonable time to an ambient 12-15oC.
 This will extend the time before any excess moisture will condense (Dew point) on walls and allow low-level ventilation to reduce moisture in the atmosphere.